 If you are also interested in securing your computer, check out our guide to antivirus software.
 Many vendors offer bundled plans that include mobile antivirus protection with their computer antivirus software.

-Compare top mobile antivirus software for 2018
+Compare some of the best mobile antivirus software

 Pros of mobile antivirus software